alanh90/BicameralAGI/README.md

   </tr>
 </table>

-My lifelong fascination with human-like AI, as portrayed in works like "Bicentennial Man," "A.I.
-Artificial Intelligence," "Westworld," and "Star Trek," drives this project.
+My lifelong fascination with human-like AI, as portrayed in works like Bicentennial Man, Tron, A.I.
+Artificial Intelligence, Westworld, and Star Trek, drives this project.
 I believe we're at a point where these visions of AI are within reach.
 <a name="mutualism-section"></a>
 ### 2. Mutualism-Inspired AI Alignment